CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_create.md

 From the above code:

-We have the object `spreadsheet` with some properties like the title and sheets, this are not the only properties and parameters we can modify for more information we need to check the spreadsheet resources and the sheet resources
+We have the object `spreadsheet` with some properties like the title and sheets, these are not the only properties and parameters we can modify for more information we need to check the spreadsheet resources and the sheet resources

 [REST Resource: spreadsheets | Sheets API | Google Developers](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets)